Travis Jankowski Player Props: Rangers vs. Astros

-Travis Jankowski and his .514 on-base percentage over his past 10 games (105 points higher than his season-long percentage), will be in action for the Texas Rangers against the Houston Astros and Ronel Blanco on June 30 at 8:05 PM ET.
+On Saturday, Travis Jankowski (.543 on-base percentage in past 10 games, 131 points above season-long percentage) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 4:05 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Tigers.
+In his previous game he had a one-hit showing (1-for-3) against the Astros.

 Travis Jankowski Game Info & Props vs. the Astros